Why do we "Document" or "Cite" sources?

 Use the MLA website by Purdue University OWL to help answer tricky formatting questions: http://bit.ly/P_OWLMLA

-FREE Tutoring is still available during Fall 2020!
+FREE Tutoring is still available online!
 Enroll in the Canvas tutoring course (this is a service NOT a graded class) by going to https://canvas.polk.edu/enroll/ENYJRB

 Writing tutors are available to work with students on the writing process for Polk State College course assignments.
 During the interactive session, the tutors can assist with specific questions about the writing process, including brainstorming and planning, revising rough drafts, preparing citations, and formatting a document.